Skip to main content

 There are a variety of excellent resources from the NCAA Eligibility Center on the NCAA website.
 If you are considering collegiate athletics, please take the time to explore this site devoted to potential future athletes!

-• The CCP Information Night for the 2024-2025 school year is Thursday, February 1st at 5:30 in the MHS commons.
+• The CCP Information Night for the 2025-2026 school year is Thursday, February 13th at 5:30 in the MHS Commons/Maker’s Space.

 The state of Ohio requires students wishing to participate in CCP to receive counseling about the College Credit Plus program concerning the rules and regulations for both their high school and their college.
 This is to ensure that students and families understand their responsibilities, as well as the benefits and possible risks of participating in the College Credit Plus program.
 Students may not participate in CCP programs without this counseling.